 The Internet of Things means more and more devices are being connected to industrial networks.
-And these “things” aren’t just the controllers and related computers “owned” by the OT department or the computers and network devices “owned” by the IT department.
-The “things” might also include everything from physical security IP cameras and networked badge readers to HVAC systems and mobile devices.
+These “things” aren’t just the controllers and related computers “owned” by the OT department or the computers and network devices “owned” by the IT department.
+It might also include everything from physical security IP cameras and networked badge readers to HVAC systems and mobile devices.

-- How the IoT changes the dynamics between IT and OT?
+- How does the IoT changes the dynamics between IT and OT?

-- What practical tips they have for how the two groups can work together effectively?
+- What practical tips do they have for how IT and OT groups can work together effectively?

 Today we present their responses and explain how they add up to news you might want to be sitting down to read –there are three ways OT and IT have to change.